SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 ### Performance and Resource Metrics

-The **MySql - Performance and Resource Metrics** dashboard allows you to monitor the performance and resource usage of your database clusters.
+The **MySQL - Performance and Resource Metrics** dashboard allows you to monitor the performance and resource usage of your database clusters.

 Use this dashboard to: